 Puzzled Memories (or Shattered Worlds, as it's now called), Episode 1: The Voices of Different Realities is a Doki Doki Literature Club mod with... way too long of a subtitle.
 The premise is that in addition to the original game, several other mods are canon.
 They take place in separate worlds.
 Throughout the first couple days of Puzzled Memories, MC begins to hear the voices of his alternate selves from the other realities.
 As with A Brand New Day, he's tasked with saving everyone.
-The mod is extremely long - even longer than ABND - containing 14 days in addition to a few "extra scenes", and managed to get me onboard to continue the series, despite several flaws, which I'll detail below.
-(Actually, now that I think about it this list is strikingly similar to my criticisms of ABND.)
+The mod is extremely long - even longer than ABND - with 14 days plus a few "extra scenes", and managed to get me onboard to continue the series, despite several flaws, which I'll detail below.
+(Now that I think about it, this list is strikingly similar to my criticisms of ABND.)

-I'm going to pretty much copy-paste one of my objections to ABND here: The portrayal of Sayori was inaccurate and insulting.
-In the base game her depression stems from a lack of self-worth and feeling that she is a burden on MC and her other friends, but in the mod she doesn't seem to have any problem with making herself more of a burden, such as when she...
+I'm going to pretty much copy-paste one of my objections to ABND here: The portrayal of Sayori is inaccurate and insulting.
+In the base game her depression stems from a lack of self-worth and feeling that she's a burden on MC and her other friends.
+She didn't see any value in herself outside of making others happy.
+But in the mod she doesn't seem to have any problem with making herself more of a burden, such as when she...

-- (This isn't really related to her being a burden, but it's still inaccurate and insulting) Almost kills herself (a second time, after MC already helped her through her depression) simply because MC fed a starving Natsuki and she insisted on interpreting it as him choosing Natsuki as his future romantic partner instead of her.
-Come on, Sayori isn't pathetic.
+(This isn't really related to her being a burden, but it's still inaccurate and insulting) Almost kills herself (a second time, after MC already helped her through her depression) simply because MC fed a starving Natsuki and she insisted on interpreting it as him choosing Natsuki as his future romantic partner instead of her.
+This makes Sayori look more pathetic than sympathetic.

 Another copy-pasted point, this one from Doki Doki Salvation: It's mentioned that Sayori ends up taking medication for her depression, and that it's been helping.
-This is unfortunate because, when you know what I do, you know that medication can never directly affect a person's emotions.
-The mod is therefore contributing to a false and potentially harmful idea that people have.
-But if you've read my arguments in the linked article, then regardless of whether I convinced you, playing the mod isn't going to make you believe anything worse than you already do.
+This unfortunately reinforces a false and harmful way of thinking about depression.
+But if you've read my arguments on that, then regardless of whether I convinced you, playing the mod isn't going to make you believe anything worse than you already do.

 So after reading my criticisms you might be wondering why I didn't give this a flat negative review.
-Well, the big redeeming trait I didn't mention is how cool the expanded world they're making is starting to look.
-You'll see what I mean when you play it... and go digging in the game files a bit (there are some interesting comments in the scripts for the extra scenes, let's just say).
+The big redeeming trait is how cool the expanded world they're making is starting to look.
+You'll see what I mean when you play it... and go digging in the game files a bit (let's just say there are some interesting comments in the scripts for the extra scenes).